sylow/settings/README.md

 rake db:create && rake db:migrate
 ```

 Gemfile is using sqlite gem.
-Change it to reflect what db you want to use
+Change it to reflect what db you want to use.

 How to run the test suite